 And Samuel said, “Has the LORD as great delight in burnt offerings and sacrifices, as in obeying the voice of the LORD?
 Behold, to obey is better than sacrifice, and to listen than the fat of rams.
 1 Samuel 15:22 (ESV)

-So how do we kill sin, by positively obeying God according to his word by the power and leading of God the Holy Spirit.
+So how do we kill sin?
+By positively obeying God according to His word by the power and leading of God the Holy Spirit.

 We should all determine in our hearts today to obey God, this is the pathway to life and true prosperity.

-We are reminded that we must obey God in faith to please him in Hebrews 11:6 “And without faith it is impossible to please him, for whoever would draw near to God must believe that he exists and that he rewards those who seek him.”
+We are reminded that we must obey God in faith to please Him in Hebrews 11:6 “And without faith it is impossible to please him, for whoever would draw near to God must believe that he exists and that he rewards those who seek him.”

-The true nature rebellion
+The true nature of rebellion

 For rebellion is as the sin of divination, and presumption is as iniquity and idolatry.
 Because you have rejected the word of the LORD, he has also rejected you from being king.”
 1 Samuel 15:23 (ESV)